"It's a story that deserved to be told & shines light on a situation that should never have been allowed on American soil."-

 Ever wonder what it's really like to work in a garment factory?

-Ever wanted to know more about those factory girls in news photos working hard behind sewing machines?
+Did you ever want to know more about those factory girls in news photos working hard behind sewing machines?
 Where do they come from?
 What sorts of lives have they left behind?
 What sorts of lives do they lead now?
 How much money do they really make and keep?
 Are they happy? sad?
 What do they really think about the work, their factories, themselves?

 In her book, Chun Yu reveals things only another factory girl can recognize in this video clip; things that you and I would never realize!